Ursula and Sabina Eriksson: Trial

 On 6 June 2008, Sabina was arrested while recovering at University Hospital of North Staffordshire, and was discharged in a wheelchair on 11 September 2008, at which point she was taken into custody and charged with murder the same day.
 Ursula was also released from hospital in September, and relocated uneventfully back to Sweden, and then the US.
-The trial was scheduled for February 2009, but was adjourned after the court encountered difficulties in obtaining her medical records from Sweden.
+Sabina’s trial was scheduled for February 2009, but was adjourned after the court encountered difficulties in obtaining her medical records from Sweden.
 The trial was then scheduled to start on 1 September 2009.

 Sabina pleaded guilty to manslaughter with diminished responsibility on 2 September 2009, having stabbed her victim five times with a kitchen knife.
 At no point during her interrogation or the trial did she explain her actions, only replying "no comment" to extensive police questioning.
 Similarly, at no time was the video from the M6 used as evidence in the court.

 Both the prosecution and the defence claimed that Sabina was insane at the time of the killing.
 However, she had become sane again by the time of her trial.
 The defence counsel in the trial claimed that Eriksson was a "secondary" sufferer of folie à deux, influenced by the presence or perceived presence of her twin sister, the "primary" sufferer.
 The court also heard that she had suffered from a rare psychiatric disorder which made her hear voices, but she could not interpret what they said, as well as an alternative theory that she had suffered from acute polymorphic delusional disorder.
 Her plea was accepted by the prosecution at Nottingham Crown Court on 2 September 2010.
-Justice Saunders concluded that Sabina had a "low" level of culpability for her actions:
+Mr Justice Saunders concluded that Sabina had a "low" level of culpability for her actions:

 I understand that this sentence will seem entirely inadequate to the relatives of the deceased.
 However, I have sentenced on the basis that the reason for the killing was the mental illness and therefore the culpability of the defendant is low and therefore the sentence I have passed is designed to protect the public.
 It is not designed to reflect the grief the relatives have suffered or to measure the value of Mr Hollinshead's life.
 No sentence that I could pass could do that.
 It is a sentence which I hope fairly measures a truly tragic event.

 [Sabina was] suffering from delusions, which she believed to be true, and they dictated her behaviour.
 It is not one of those cases where the defendant could have done something to avoid the onset.

 Sabina was sentenced to five years in prison.
 She was sent to Bronzefield Women's Prison, where she turned to Christianity.
 Having already spent 439 days in custody before sentencing, this left her first eligible for release in 2011.